Can I buy adult use cannabis?

 Can I use cannabis if I am on probation?

 For individuals on probation, there are rules and restrictions for cannabis that must be followed.
 Contact a probation officer to find out more.

 Does Maine track and trace (seed-to-sale) cannabis products?

-Maine requires the tracking and tracing of cannabis and cannabis products in both our adult use and medical use programs.
+Maine requires the tracking and tracing of cannabis and cannabis products in our adult use program.
 OCP is in the process of deploying a software solution with Metrc to allow licensees and registrants to enter their information.

 Can I travel outside of Maine with cannabis?